learn-co-curriculum/react-hooks-react-router-code-along/README.md

 ## Learning Goals

-- Add `react-router-dom` to an existing React application
+- Add `react-router-dom` to an existing React application.
-- Create multiple client-side routes
+- Create multiple client-side routes.

 ## Introduction

-So far, we have been building our React applications without any navigation - everything in the app has lived at the same URL.
+So far, we have been building our React applications without any navigation — everything in the app has lived at the same URL.
 Currently, we can make it look like we are changing the page by showing or hiding different components, but none of these changes are dependent on a change in the URL.